RubendeBruin/WaveDave/README.md

 Legends are by default based on the .label properties of the LineSources.
 If all labels are the same then these are replaced by the datasource_description property of the LineSources.

+When rendering a figure, a time-zone can be provided.

 ## Graph

 Every `Graph` contains one or mode `LineSources`.
 If units or statistics-types are specified on the line-sources then these shall be identical for all lines sources.